alexphiev/empreinte_backend/README.md

 **Use cases**:

 - Fix score inconsistencies after database migrations
-- Update scores after enhancement logic changes
+- Update scores after scoring logic changes
 - Verify score accuracy

 **What it does**: